The Dutch education system offers a lot of choice, so you will find a huge range of options to consider when enrolling your child in school.

 - 3 – schools welcome children who have cognitive or physical disabilities, or a chronic illness that makes going to school difficult;

-- 4 – schools are for children with psychiatric or serious behavioural issues (autism, ADHD, PDD-NOS, ODD, CD, etc).
+- 4 – schools are for children with psychiatric or serious behavioral issues (autism, ADHD, PDD-NOS, ODD, CD, etc).

 After a special needs primary school, a child can go to either a regular secondary school (with extra support, if needed), or a special needs school at secondary level (VSO).
 A special needs school at secondary level needs to make an educational plan with the child and guide them towards a suitable career.
 If a pupil makes enough progress at the special needs school, they may transfer to a regular (primary or secondary) school.

-Home schoolingis generally not allowed in the Netherlands.
+The Dutch education system generally doesn’t allow homeschooling.
 However, some exceptions are made for families who cannot find a school in their vicinity which matches with their religion or life convictions.
-You should research the possibilities of home schooling before you apply for any type of school.
-Once your child is ‘in the system’, it is very hard to get out again.
+You should research the possibilities of homeschooling before you apply for any type of school.
+Once your child is in the system, it is very hard to get out again.

 - Nuffic – information on the national pilot for bilingual schools;